15 Must Dos in Bunbury

 - HAVE A WATER ADVENTURE

 Set sail for a day on Ocean West Charters – they have a range of options including short bay cruises with the dolphins of Koombana Bay, to weekend holidays.
 Anchor for lunch, take a swim, or relax on the deck and soak up the sun.
 Or, join a crew at Koombana Bay Sailing Club for their Wednesday night twilight sail.
-If a slower pace is more your style, cruise the Koombana Bay and the Leschenault Estuary on the Elandra by Three Water Cruises.
-Have a truly memorable undersea experience, diving on Lena Ship Wreck with Octopus Garden Dive Charters.
-Finally, try the fastest growing water sport that’s also loads of fun.
-On the shores of Koombana Bay, WATSUP Hire Bunbury offers paddleboard hire.
-If you’ve mastered your SUP board and ready for your next challenge then test your balance with SUP Yoga.
+If a slower pace is more your style, cruise the Koombana Bay on the Dolphin Discovery Eco cruises.
+Have a truly memorable undersea experience, diving on Lena Ship Wreck with Octopus Garden Dive Charters, who also offer “See Bunbury from the Sea” cruises.

 - IMMERSE YOURSELF IN NOONGAR CULTURE